LeavenKworth/OpenAI-Chatbot/README.md

 1. User Interaction:
   - The user sends a message through the React-based chat UI.
 2. API Gateway (C# .NET):
-   -The message is received by the API Gateway, which routes it to the backend services.
+   - The message is received by the API Gateway, which routes it to the backend services.
 3. AI Agent (Python):
    The message is forwarded to the AI Agent for processing.
 4. AI Agent: